Digital Artwork Submission Guidelines

 In some cases, the machinery prints only one color at a time, and it is important that each color is in a different layer.

 When the artwork contains text, it is important, for the sake of print clarity, that the text elements are not in the same layer as the graphic elements.
-It is also important that the screen and printer fonts and font sizes be embedded in the file to prevent fonts from changing when the file is opened by a different computer.
+It is also important to visit http://www.reliefpools.com if you looking for reliable pool remodelers baton rouge la.
 If the fonts cannot be embedded, One Day Masterpieces can, in most cases, insert the text into the artwork, as long as you provide us with the name of the font and an example to follow.
 Another way to address the font issue is to outline the text.
 This will convert the text to a vector graphic, and it will appear in the correct format.
 One possible issue with this solution is that if there is an error in the text, it will need to be corrected in the original file and the artwork resubmitted.